colah/ByronTrialNotes/daily-notes/day8.md

 Byron's Trial, Day 8 (Week 2)
 =============================

+**Summary:** We finish watching Bui's first interview with Byron.
+Officer Dumlaw is sworn in and goes through examination and cross.
+We begin watching a movie of Bui's second interview with Byron but pause when he has to leave.
+Officer Penton, who arrested Byron, is brought in as a witness, but trial ends shortly after.

+********

 (Planning of the next few days of trial.
 What arguments depend on the results of other arguments?)

 (Doctor Anderson -- Prosecution Expert -- will fly in next week, but we don't seem to have time...)